Localising Dropout Variance in Twin Networks: Experiments

 \section{Experiments}

-We evaluate our factorized uncertainty framework on three synthetic generators (v1–v3), compare against a vanilla ensemble baseline, and validate on a real‐world twins dataset with induced multivariate sampling bias.
-All metrics are computed over 5 model seeds and 200‐sample bootstraps (mean±95\% CI).
+We evaluate the layer-wise decomposition on three synthetic generators (v1--v3) and validate on a real-world twins dataset with induced multivariate sampling bias.
+We also compare against a standard deep ensemble baseline.
+All metrics are computed over 5 model seeds and 200-sample bootstraps (mean $\pm$ 95\% CI).